jbrainz/eventio/README.md

 >react-router dom
 >react context api
 ### PROJECT WORKTHROUGH
-The app's entry point in the index.js that can be found in the apps root dir.
+The app's entry point is the index.js that can be found in the apps root dir.
-It uses the context api for  state management and alse react hooks, which makes entire app have access to state variables and action. styled-components was use for managing and creating custom re-useable styles, and axios for making api calls to the server.
+This app uses the context api for  state management, which makes the entire app have access to state variables and action, and react hooks for local component state. styled-components was used for managing and creating custom re-useable styles, and axios for making api calls to the server.
 ### TODO
 Update Events: logged in users should be able to update an event, if they are the creators.
  The action and component for the feature is already created but not yet implemented.